ECEn 568 Microwave Remote Sensing Data Analysis Assignment

 SeaWinds is a spaceborne scatterometer launched aboard QuikSCAT in 1999, with second one launched in Dec.
 2002 aboard

 ADEOS-2.
-While ADEOS-2 operated for only 10 months, over 5 years of QuikSCAT data has been collected,
+While ADEOS-2 operated for only 10 months, over 10 years of QuikSCAT data was been collected,

 an enormous data set of Ku-band sigma-0 measurements